Saul Alinsky: Linked to Hillary Clinton and Barack Obama

-Right-wing controversy

 In his 1996 biography of her, The Seduction of Hillary Rodham, David Brock dubbed Hillary Clinton "Alinsky's daughter."
 Barbara Olson began each chapter of her 1999 book on Clinton, Hell to Pay, with a quote from Alinsky, and argued that his strategic theories directly influenced her behavior during her husband's presidency.
-In 1993, Clinton asked Wellesley College to seal her thesis on Alinksy for the duration of her husband's presidency.
+In 1993, Clinton asked Wellesley College to seal her thesis on Alinsky for the duration of her husband's presidency.

 As his candidacy gained strength, and once he had defeated Clinton for the Democratic Party nomination, attention shifted to Obama's ties to Alinsky.
 Monica Crowley, Bill O'Reilly, and Rush Limbaugh repeatedly drew a connection, with the latter asking, "Has [Obama] ever had an original idea — by that, I mean something not found in The Communist Manifesto?
 Has he?
 Has he simply had an idea not found in Saul Alinsky's Rules for Radicals?"
-Glenn Beck produced a four-part radio series to expose Alinsky's "vision for a Godless, centrally controlled utopia."
 In Barack Obama's Rules for Revolution: The Alinsky Model (2009) David Horowitz argued "the roots" of his administration's "effort to subject America to a wholesale transformation" were to be found in the teachings of "the guru of Sixties radicals"—an Alinsky admonition to be "flexible and opportunistic and say anything to get power."

+Donald Trump as the "Alinsky president"

+In 2016, Glenn Beck produced a four-part radio series to expose Alinsky's "vision for a Godless, centrally controlled utopia."
+Yet he proposed that, in tactical terms, it was not Obama but his nemesis, then presidential candidate Donald Trump, who "is Saul Alinsky": "[Trump] will isolate you and polarize you and he will take you out".
+The same argument has been advanced by Wall Street Journal editor James Taranto: it is Trump, not Obama, who has proved to be the "Alinsky President".
+Both in his (2015-2016) campaign and, subsequently, in using the "bully pulpit of the presidency", Trump followed "a lot of Alinsky's rules".

+In the wake of the January 6, 2021 assault the U.S. Capitol (and of the descent of vaccine-mandate protesting truckers upon the Canadian capital, Ottawa, in February 2022), Politico credited President Trump's "hard-ball ways" with schooling a new generation of right-wing activists in the delivery of "Alinskyesque shock blows to the system.